 Conclusion:

-In this article, you have successfully installed Parallel Plesk Panel (Obsidian) on CentOS / RHEL 8.
-If you feel difficulty understanding the commands and terminologies that were used in this article, then you should read CentOS 8 Essentials: Learn to install, administer and deploy CentOS 8 systems by Neil Smyth.
+In this article, you have learned how to install Plesk on CentOS 8.
+If you feel difficulty understanding the commands and terminologies that were used in this article, then you should read CentOS 8 Essentials: Learn to install, administer and deploy CentOS 8 systems (PAID LINK) by Neil Smyth.